 Life starts in the vineyards …

 Geographical and climate conditions in Armenia are exceptional for vine growing.
-It gives us the opportunity to grow vines in high altitude (from 1000 up to 1500 meters above sea level), thus create authentic wines.
+It gives us the opportunity to grow vines in high altitudes (from 850 up to 1650 meters above sea level), thus create authentic wines.
 Volcanic soils, harsh climate and high altitude create an interesting union of the terroir’s elements.

-Harvest starts in August for grapes of “future bubbles” and lasts up to the end of October for Black Areni.
+Harvest starts in August with grapes of “future bubblies” and lasts up until the end of October with Black Areni.
 All grapes are hand-harvested, according to their maturity period.
 Grapes are hand-selected in the vineyards first, then they pass a second selection on vibrating tables.

 LIFE GOES ON IN CELLARS…